Akkkkkkki/newsletter-digest-bot/README.md

 - **AI**: OpenAI GPT-3.5 for content processing
 - **Email**: Gmail API for newsletter fetching
 - **Authentication**: Supabase Auth with Gmail OAuth
+- **Consensus Feed**: Groups and ranks news by number of unique newsletter mentions, using LLM embeddings and vector search
+- **Newsletter Source Management**: Users can add/remove newsletter senders, only emails from these senders (or matching newsletter heuristics) are processed

+## 🆕 How to Use the Consensus Feed and Sources Management

+### Consensus/Trending News Feed
+- The consensus feed shows the most-mentioned news items across all your newsletters for a given period.
+- Each card displays the synthesized summary, which newsletters mentioned it, and their comments.
+- To use: render `<ConsensusFeed periodStart={...} periodEnd={...} />` in your main page.

+### Newsletter Sources Management UI
+- Users can add, remove, and manage which senders are considered newsletters.
+- To use: render `<NewsletterSourcesManager />` in your settings or main page.
+- Only emails from active sources (or matching newsletter heuristics) are processed.

 ## 💰 Cost Estimates